Stephen Gardiner

 Stephen Gardiner (27 July 1483 – 12 November 1555) was an English Catholic bishop and politician during the English Reformation period who served as Lord Chancellor during the reign of Queen Mary I.

+Skilled in canon law, he had a significant career as a civil servant and diplomat, being brought to King Henry VIII's attention when working for Cardinal Wolsey, then serving as the king's secretary.
+As a bishop, he was the most important religious conservative to retain his diocese during the later reign of Henry, supporting the king's claim as Supreme Governor of the Church of England.
+He spent most of the reign of Edward VI in prison, but was restored by Mary I of England, in whose reign he died.

 Early life

 Gardiner was born in Bury St Edmunds, but the date of his birth is uncertain.
 His father could have been a John Gardiner, but also could have been William Gardiner, a substantial cloth merchant of the town where he was born, who took care to give him a good education.
 His mother was said to be Ellen or Helen Tudor, an illegitimate daughter of Jasper Tudor, 1st Duke of Bedford, but American research from 2011 suggests that this lady was the mother of a different cleric, Thomas Gardiner.

 In 1511 Gardiner, aged 28, met Erasmus in Paris.
 He had probably already begun his studies at Trinity Hall, Cambridge, where he distinguished himself in the classics, especially in Greek.
 He then devoted himself to canon and civil law, in which subjects he attained so great a proficiency that no one could dispute his pre-eminence.
 He received the degree of doctor of civil law in 1520, and of canon law in the following year.